outfox/fennecs/www/docs/Queries/Stream.1-5.md

 ::: info THE CLASSIC
 # [`For`](Stream.For.md) / [`For<U>`](Stream.For.md)
 One work item at a time.
-Call a [`RefAction`](Delegates.md#refaction-and-refactionu) delegate for each Entity in the Query, providing the Components that match the ==Stream Types== as `ref` to the code.
+Call a [`ComponentAction`](Delegates.md#ComponentAction-and-UniformComponentAction) or delegate for each Entity in the Query, providing the Components that match the ==Stream Types== as `ref` to the code.
 :neofox_waffle::neofox_waffle::neofox_waffle::neofox_waffle::neofox_waffle::neofox_waffle::neofox_waffle::neofox_nom_waffle:
 :::

 ::: info THE WORKHORSE
 # [`Job`](Stream.Job.md) / [`Job<U>`](Stream.Job.md)
 One work item at a time, multi-threaded.
-Takes a [`RefAction`](Delegates.md#refaction-and-refactionu) delegate and instantly schedules and executes the workload split into chunks, calling it many times in parallel across CPU cores.
+Takes a [`ComponentAction`](Delegates.md#ComponentAction-and-UniformComponentAction) delegate and instantly schedules and executes the workload split into chunks, calling it many times in parallel across CPU cores.
 :neofox_waffle::neofox_nom_waffle::neofox_waffle::neofox_nom_waffle::neofox_waffle::neofox_nom_waffle::neofox_waffle::neofox_nom_waffle:
 :::

 ::: danger THE FREIGHT TRAIN
 #  [`Raw`](Stream.Raw.md) / [`Raw<U>`](Stream.Raw.md)
 All work items at once, as contiguous memory.
-Using a [`MemoryAction`](Delegates.md#memoryaction-and-memoryactionu), delivers the *entire stream data* of each Archetype directly into your ~~fox~~ delegate in one `Memory<T>` per Stream Type.
+Using a [`MemoryAction`](Delegates.md#memoryaction-and-memoryUniformAction), delivers the *entire stream data* of each Archetype directly into your ~~fox~~ delegate in one `Memory<T>` per Stream Type.
 :neofox_waffle_long_blurry::neofox_scream_stare:
 :::